MohammadaliMirhamed/injectAfter/README.md

 # injectAfter-walls.io
-inject After is a method for inserting  item in objects
+inject After is a method for inserting  item in array